Jaycossey/blog-portfolio/README.md

 ### Adding a Model

 As previously mentioned, Models are the structure for the data that we have within the applications database.
 Each model represents a table within the database.
 In this case, to keep things simple, we will look at creating a 'BlogPost' model.

+Models are sets of classes which represent domain data and logic for the application.
+(See /Controllers/BlogController.cs)

+#### Setting Custom Endpoints

+In order to tidy up the url endpoints, we can add a `MapControllerRoute()` method below the default.
+Adding this method can help with creating API endpoints.
+See Program.cs line 27.

 ## Tech Stack